Does Firefox have a VPN? Yes, Firefox offers two different VPN products.

 3.2.
 What are the limitations of the free version?

-Because it is a free beta, this service has clear limitations.
+This service has clear limitations.
 It is important to understand that it is not a replacement for a full VPN.

 3.3.
 How to check if you have the free Firefox VPN beta